-IP/Resistivity Surveys can be carried out on SURFACE or though BOREHOLES.
+IP/Resistivity Survey methods can be carried out on SURFACE or though BOREHOLES.

-- Spectral parameters MIP, Tau and ‘c’ are used to obtain information about quantity of sulphides, grain size, and uniformity of grain size.
+- We use Spectral parameters MIP, Tau and ‘c’ to obtain information about quantity of sulphides, grain size, and uniformity of grain size.
 This helps to characterize and prioritize otherwise similar chargeability and resistivity anomalies

-- Surveys can be carried out in 2D in-line modes or in 3D with remote receivers.
+- 2D in-line modes or in 3D with remote receivers are options to consider.

-- Cross-hole Surveys are completed with transmitter electrodes located at infinity across strike and potential electrode pairs located across two boreholes.
+- Cross-hole Surveys use transmitter electrodes located at infinity across strike and potential electrode pairs located across two boreholes.

 - The cross-hole pairs can range from a couple meters apart for geotechnical investigations to hundreds of metres apart for mineral exploratoin

-- UBC GIF 2D and 3D inversion model sofware is used to inversion model the IP and Resistivity data.
+- UBC GIF 2D and 3D inversion model software inversion models the IP and Resistivity data.

-- 2D results are presented as stacked pseudosections of chargeability, apparent resistivity, Spectral and 2D inversion model depth sections.
-Magnetic profiles from available airborne or ground surveys are included as profiles on these presentations.
-Note that 2D results collected on a regular grid can also be inversion modeled in 3D.
+- 2D results present as stacked pseudosections of chargeability, apparent resistivity, Spectral and 2D inversion model depth sections.
+Magnetic profiles from available airborne or ground surveys plot as profiles on these presentations.

-- 3D inversion model results are presented as plan maps for various model depths and depth sections for any pertinent orientation
+- 3D inversion model results present as plan maps for various model depths and depth sections for any pertinent orientation

 CSAMT (Controlled Source Audio-frequency Magneto-Tellurics)

 - The CSAMT method builds on the AMT and MT methods.
 Their main applications are for mineral/oil/geothermal exploration, geologic mapping and groundwater investigations.
-These methods scan a range of frequencies so that, with post processing, a depth section resistivity model of the ground can be produced.
+These methods scan a range of frequencies.
+We can then produce a depth section resistivity model of the ground.
 The main benefit of the magnetotelluric methods is that depth penetration can be quite significant.

-- Phoenix receivers and TXU-30 transmitter are used to collect the data.
-Software is used to pick the optimum transmitter location but typically they are over 20 km away from the receiver lines.
+- Phoenix receivers and a TXU-30 transmitter collects the data.
+Software picks the optimum transmitter location but typically they are over 20 km away from the receiver lines.
 The transmitter line is at least 2 km between electrodes which consist of stainless steel rods and aluminun foil pits in swampy or wet locations.

 TDEM (Time Domain Electro-Magnetics)

-- Large Loop and Moving Loop TDEM surveys are completed to locate conductive targets such as those associated with base metals, graphite and uranium.
+- Large Loop and Moving Loop TDEM surveys locate conductive targets such as those associated with base metals, graphite and uranium.

 - A PROTEM receiver with 3D coil receiving from a TEM57 transmitter boosted by two TEM67 power modules can power large 10-gauge copper wire loops for high currents and relatively short turn-off times.

-- Lamontagne MultiLoopIII software is used to model the 3-component data.
+- Lamontagne MultiLoopIII and Maxwell software model the 3-component data.

-- Gravity Surveys are used for many applications, including gold, base metal and diamond exploration.
-For geotechnical applications it can be used to detect buried bedrock escarpments, for example.
+- Gravity Surveys help explore for for gold, base metals and diamonds, for example.
+For geotechnical applications gravity surveys detect buried bedrock escarpments, for example.

 - Scintrex CG-6 Gravimeter with Trimble R12I rover and Trimble R12 base with 35W repeater for acquiring high precision data through uncut survey lines and rough bush.
-A Trimble TSC7 datalogger is used to navigate and record the GPS data.
+A Trimble TSC7 datalogger helps navigate and record the GPS data.

-- Bouguer Gravity is calculated using Earth Tide corrections, Free Air Corrections, Bouguer corrections and Latitude corrections.
+- We calculate Bouguer Gravity with Earth Tide corrections, Free Air Corrections, Bouguer corrections and Latitude corrections.

-- These corrected data can then be inversion modeled using UBC-GIF v6 software.
+- The corrected data inversion model using UBC-GIF v6 software.

-- Many cesium magnetometer surveys are carried out without cut lines.
-The onboard GPS is used for navigation and positioning.
-Cesium Magnetics Data are recorded at 10x per second.
-Therefore, lines are spaced 50-metres apart in areas where drills are standing by.
+- We carry out many cesium magnetometer surveys without cut lines.
+The onboard GPS navigates and positions the readings.
+Cesium Magnetics Data record at 10x per second.
+Therefore, lines space 50-metres apart in areas where drills are standing by.
 This allows for the interpretation of ‘breaks’ in the mag which can act as conduits for gold and other economic mineralization.
-IP/resistivity survey lines can be ‘targeted’ to specific areas (e.g., breaks in the magnetics contours) to reduce costs by exploring more efficiently.
+We position IP/resistivity survey lines to ‘target’ specific areas (e.g., breaks in the magnetics contours) to reduce costs by exploring more efficiently.

-- Scintrex EnviC Cesium Magnetometers and GEM System Overshauser Magnetometers are used for the rover and base station units respectively.
+- Scintrex EnviC Cesium Magnetometers and GEM System Overhauser Magnetometers apply to the rover and base station units respectively.

-- Snowmobile-mode magnetometer surveys are carried out with a Scintrex NavMag Cesium Magnetometer sensor and Trimble AgGPS132 sensor mounted on a custom built aluminum sleigh.
-They are separated by 1.7 metres.
+- Snowmobile-mode magnetometer surveys use Scintrex NavMag Cesium Magnetometer sensor and Trimble AgGPS132 sensor mounted on a custom built aluminum sleigh.
+They separate by 1.7 metres.
 Post processing accounts for this layback and a 0.3 second latency for highly precise and lower-than-walking-mode heading errors.
 Coverage averages 60 km per day in typical arctic terrain.
 Joe Mihelcic carries out these surveys and has been doing so since 1998 with well over 10,000 km of coverage completed.

 GPR (Ground Penetrating Radar)